okleine/nCoAP/ncoap-simple-client/README.md

 This will cause a non-confirmable CoAP request sent to the resource.
 Afterwards the client awaits either a single response or 20 seconds to pass (whatever happens first).
 Then the application is shut down.

+**Note:** The parameter `--duration` has a default value of 60, i.e. the client shuts down at the latest after 60 seconds (and another small delay) if no other value was explicitly set.

 ### Example 2

 To start the observation of `coap://example.org:5683/obs` one can start the client using the following